 Last month, Valuechain CEO Tom Dawes flew to Waterloo in Canada as part of Innovate UK’s Advanced Manufacturing Expert Mission.
 Tom was invited to attend by the National Research Council Canada and Knowledge Transfer Network, on behalf of Innovate UK; and was alongside some of the leading spokespeople in the industry.

-The missions form part of Innovate UK’s global strategy; by providing the evidence base for where it should invest and providing opportunities for UK businesses to build partnerships and collaborations with key economies.
+The missions forms part of Innovate UK’s global strategy; by providing the evidence base for where it should invest and providing opportunities for UK businesses to build partnerships and collaborations with key economies.

 As Canada is one of the biggest countries innovating around Additive Manufacturing, Valuechain are well positioned, with our DNAam Additive Manufacturing Software, to join the hive of activity taking place.